nhebling/1pux-viewer/README.md

 This litte app shows you all logins in a .1pux file.
 You can print the page, if you want an analog backup of your vaults.

+This is a private project and not affiliated with 1password!

 ## Developing